05-15=2008: June Japanese Yen: Number 2 Economy Similar To Number 1's

 Historic Range

-Scale trade sellers are entering the market for the long term in this price range.
+Scale trade buyers are marginally entering the market for the long term in this price range.

 Historical Chart